-Students from countries whose native language is other than English must take the TOEFL (Test of English as a Foreign Language) before they can be admitted to the University.
-The minimum score for admittance is a paper-based score of 500, a computer-based score of 173, or an internet-based score of 61.
+The required minimum TOEFL (Test of English as a Foreign Language) score for admittance is a paper-based score of 500, a computer-based score of 170, or an Internet-based score of 60.
 Information about the test may be obtained from www.toefl.org.